metta-systems/libsss/doc/spec.md

   7. Bytes in queue
   8. Per-stream queue size (either bytes per stream, or unsent packets, both??)

-Notification should also be provided, or access for the following events [granularity of notification is TBD, and there should be no requirement on timeliness of the notifications, but any notification or status should include a best estimate of when the actual event took place]:
+Notification should also be provided, or access for the following events (granularity of notification is TBD, and there should be no requirement on timeliness of the notifications, but any notification or status should include a best estimate of when the actual event took place):
   1. Queue size has dropped to zero
   2. All required ACKs have been received (connection may be closed with no transmission state loss.)
     a.
 ACK of specific packet (section of stream?) has been received (not all streams support this.
-[Should this be queryable, rather than a notification??])
+Should this be queryable, rather than a notification?)

 ### 2.2 Packet types

 ```
 packet
 +--negotiation